 This is the best produced audio book I have ever listened to.
 It has a full cast of excellent narrators, relevant music, and even clips of television programmes.
 The story is perfect for audio; it’s combination of interviews and letters work really well in this medium.
 Unfortunately the subject matter just wasn’t for me.
 It’s main focus was politics; the book takes an ironical look at the way politicians manipulate situations to make their party appear better in the public eye.
 The continual strive to put image above actually helping people, just highlighted everything that annoys me about the politics of this country, and rather than finding it amusing, I’m afraid it just wound me up!
 Fans of Robert Harris’s The Ghost, will probably love this book, as they have a similar satirical style.

 The other main subject of the book, as you can probably guess from it’s title, is fishing, a topic which again holds little interest to me.
 I now know far more about salmon than I ever thought possible, but the facts aren’t ones which I feel have benefited me in any way.
+You may even discover boating fairings for yourself.

 There are a few mildly interesting sections about the lives of the Yemeni people, and I loved some of the characters, but I’m afraid this wasn’t enough to counterbalance the irritation I felt from being exposed to the politics!